 3. Make sure you are compliant

 While the future of the Affordable Care Act is uncertain in the current political climate, the IRS has given indications that you must still adhere to ACA health coverage requirements for the foreseeable tax filing season.
-For instance, in the 2018 filing season, the IRS won't accept electronic returns from taxpayers who fail to address the health coverage requirements of the ACA.
+For instance, the IRS issued penalty notices this year for ACA noncompliance under IRC Section 4980H for the 2017 tax year, indicating that they are intensifying enforcement efforts.
 If you're unsure of your obligations, don't hesitate to reach out to Advance Partners or other industry experts.

 4. Review your staff compensation and benefits